KReguieg/intern-log-template/README.md

 - Unity Programming
     - Learnt to use Invoke function
         - I wanted to delay the start of my game by few seconds, I thought I could use coroutines and make the function to wait for few seconds, but that logic does not work , because in coroutines the function is already executed , it returns void.
-        - After some researching I found out about *Invoke* Function, using this you can invoke a function after a certain time duration.
+        - After some researching, I found out about *Invoke* Function, using this you can invoke a function after a certain time duration.
 This solved my problem.
         - Syntax : Invoke("Function_name_in_form_of_staring", delay_duration)